Malnutrition Awareness Week™ Spread the Word

 Copy for Email/Calendar/Newsletter/Blog

-Download prepared Malnutrition Awareness Week copy for use in emails, calendars, newsletters, and blogs.
-Share with colleagues and members the complimentary registration code for ASPEN educational webinars during Malnutrition Awareness Week and encourage them to attend.
+Download Malnutrition Awareness Week messages you can use for emails, calendars, newsletters, and blogs.
+Ambassadors: Don’t forget to include your complimentary registration code for MAW webinars and encourage colleagues and members to attend.

 Social Media Graphics